Applications for the academic year 2023/24 are now closed.

 - What will be the mix of event formats?
 Some talks are acceptable but there should be a mix, with, for example, debates, ‘in conversation’ sessions, and panel discussions.

-- Where will the day be held?
+- Where will the events be held?
 Ideally the venue would be a community partner with a public profile, such as an arts space, public library, theatre, cinema, museum, comedy club or music venue.
-Hosting an event on campus is not ruled out, but you will have to make a case as to why you believe you can attract people to it.
+Hosting an event on campus is not ruled out, but don’t forget campuses can be intimidating to non-academics so you will have to make a case as to why you believe you can attract people to it.

 - How many people are you hoping to attract?